HAPS Selection for Hybrid RF/FSO Satellite Networks: Signals and System Model

-Considering the communication between $S$ and $H$, stratospheric turbulence-induced fading can be caused by non-static stratospheric winds and temperature variations due to altitude and pressure.
-By considering stratospheric attenuation and stratospheric turbulence-induced fading, the received signal at the $H_j$ can be expressed as follows:
+} Considering the communication between $S$ and $H_j$, stratospheric turbulence-induced fading can be caused by non-static stratospheric winds and temperature variations due to altitude and pressure.
+By considering stratospheric attenuation and stratospheric turbulence-induced fading, the received signal\footnote{{As widely adopted in the literature, we assume a time-invariant statistical model, so that we can obtain the outage probability in closed-form.}} {by} $H_j$ can be expressed as follows:

-where $0\leq \zeta\leq1$ is the optical-to-electrical conversion coefficient, $P_S$ is the transmit power of $S$, $I_{SH_j}$ represents the irradiance of the FSO channel which can be expressed as $I_{SH_j}= {I}_{SH_j}^l {I}_{SH_j}^s$, where ${I}_{SH_j}^s$ denotes the stratospheric turbulence, ${x_S}$ denotes the transmitted signal, and $n_{H}$ is the zero-mean additive white Gaussian noise (AWGN) with one-sided power spectral density $N_{0}$.
-With respect to (\ref{EQN:2}), the instantaneous received SNR at $H_j$ can be expressed as follows:
+where $0\leq \zeta\leq1$ is the optical-to-electrical conversion coefficient, $P_S$ is the transmit power of $S$, $I_{SH_j}$ represents the irradiance of the FSO channel, which can be expressed as {$I_{SH_j}= {I}_{SH_j}^a {I}_{SH_j}^t$, where ${I}_{SH_j}^a$ stands for the stratospheric attenuation, ${I}_{SH_j}^t$ indicates the stratospheric turbulence,} ${x_S}$ denotes the transmitted signal, and $n_{H}$ is the zero-mean additive white Gaussian noise (AWGN) with one-sided power spectral density $N_{0}$.
+With respect to (\ref{EQN:2}), the instantaneous received SNR at $H_j$ can be expressed as

 where $\overline{\gamma}_{SH_j}=\frac{ \zeta {P_S} }{N_{0}}$ is the average SNR with $\mathbb{E}[I_{SH_j}^2]=~1$.